hexojs/site/source/docs/helpers.md

 ### gravatar

 Inserts a Gravatar image.
-The [options] paramater can be excluded completely and you will get the default options.
-It can be a number which will then be passed on as the size paramater to Gravatar.
-Otherwise it can be an object which will be converted into a query string of parameters for Gravatar.
+If you don't specify the [options] parameter, the default options will apply.
+Otherwise, you can set it to a number which will then be passed on as the size parameter to Gravatar.
+Finally, if you set it to an object, it will be converted into a query string of parameters for Gravatar.

 ``` js
 <%- gravatar(email, [options]);